A Fish Dish

 Season them with salt and pepper and any other seasonings you prefer with fish.
 Try paprika for both flavor and color.
 Then cover the fillets with very thin slices of lemon.
 Dot with butter.

-Add a cup of water to the dish and cover, either with a lid or aluminum foil over the top.
+Add half a cup of water to the dish and cover, either with a lid or aluminum foil over the top.

 So good you'll never miss the nap on the rocks.